Eastern Front (World War I): Prisoners of war in Russia

 During World War I, approximately 200,000 German soldiers and 2.5 million soldiers from the Austro-Hungarian army entered Russian captivity.
 During the 1914 Russian campaign the Russians began taking thousands of Austrian prisoners.
-As a result, the Russian authorities made emergency facilities in Kyiv, Penza, Kazan, and later Turkestan to hold the Austrian prisoners of war.
+As a result, the Russian authorities made emergency facilities in Kiev, Penza, Kazan, and later Turkestan to hold the Austrian prisoners of war.
 As the war continued Russia began to detain soldiers from Germany as well as a growing number from the Austro-Hungarian army.
 The Tsarist state saw the large population of POWs as a workforce that could benefit the war economy in Russia.
 Many POWs were employed as farm laborers and miners in Donbas and Krivoi Rog.
 However, the majority of POWs were employed as laborers constructing canals and building railroads.
 The living and working environments for these POWs was bleak.
 There was a shortage of food, clean drinking water and proper medical care.
 During the summer months malaria was a major problem, and the malnutrition among the POWs led to many cases of scurvy.
 While working on the Murmansk rail building project over 25,000 POWs died.
 Information about the bleak conditions of the labor camps reached the German and Austro-Hungarian governments.
 They began to complain about the treatment of POWs.
 The Tsarist authorities initially refused to acknowledge the German and Habsburg governments.
 They rejected their claims because Russian POWs were working on railway construction in Serbia.
 However, they slowly agreed to stop using prison labor.
 Life in the camps was extremely rough for the men who resided in them.
 The Tsarist government could not provide adequate supplies for the men living in their POW camps.
 The Russian government's inability to supply the POWs in their camps with supplies was due to inadequate resources and bureaucratic rivalries.
 However, the conditions in the POW camps varied; some were more bearable than others.
+The attitude towards Russian prisoners from the Central Powers was even worse, in some camps the mattress was for 4 people, and in others people were starved on purpose.
+At the beginning of 1915, a case was recorded of three prisoners being forced to run around the camp without stopping, in parallel they were stabbed with bayonets and beaten.